rezamt/hyperledger-fabric-tutorials/tutorial-1/README.md

-## Intorduction
+## Getting Started

-In this tutroial, I am going to build the following Hyperledger Fabric Blockchain Network.
+These instructions have been verified to work against the version "1.0.0-beta" tagged docker images and the pre-compiled setup utilities within the supplied tar file.
+The following picture shows what we are going to build during the tutorial.

 ![alt Highlevel](https://raw.githubusercontent.com/rezamt/hyperledger-fabric-tutorials/master/tutorial-1/docs/HLD.png)